 - Apply for a secured credit card if you can’t get approved for any other credit card.

 Always keep in mind that any financial transaction has the potential to either help or hurt your credit history.
-Monitor your credit history throughout the year to make sure creditors are reporting things accurately.
+Monitor your credit history continuously throughout the year to make sure creditors are reporting things accurately.